 No Dust, No Mess

 Hiring a dust-free tile removal service such as our Dallas Fort Worth DustRam® Corporate Service Center is the best way to remove ceramic floor tile, adhesive, carpet, stone, wood, Saltillo, porcelain, thin-set, backsplash, and tub surround.
-DustRam® is the leader in Dustless Tile Removal, currently with 24 US patents on the equipment necessary for this process.
+DustRam® is the leader in Dust free Tile Removal, currently with +26 US patents on the equipment necessary for this process.

 DustRam® Dallas-Fort Worth County Featured On

-DustRam® is the Leader in Dustless Tile Removal Technology
+DustRam® is the Leader in Dust Free Tile Removal Technology

-DustRam® LLC is the leader in Dustless Tile Removal Technology.
-With 24 US patents and still counting, our innovative and proprietary equipment is unmatched in terms of silica dust capturing ability.
+DustRam® LLC is the leader in Dust free tile removal Technology.
+With +26 US patents and still counting, our innovative and proprietary equipment is unmatched in terms of silica dust capturing ability.
 We began developing and manufacturing tools and equipment for the sole purpose of capturing crystalline silica dust, starting in 2008.
 DustRam® LLC is the only Certifying entity in the nation, with several corporate service centers and over 23 Certified Contractors across America.
 Learn more about the dangers of inhaling crystalline silica dust.

 The patented DustRam® System Equipment promptly captures dust at the point of its creation.
 We precisely coordinate the whole dust-free tile removal process to eliminate and prohibit the distribution of dust particulates at each procedure.
 Our Certified DustRam® Contractors can remove all types of flooring, including ceramic, saltillo, natural stone, wood, thin-set, black mastic glue, sheet vinyl, carpet, adhesives, micro toppings, terrazzo, and other flooring surfaces, cleaner than any other brand equipment or system in existence.

 Our system uses patented dust guards, powerful automatic self-cleaning Dust Free Tile Removal Vacuums®, HEPA filters, unique 3D printed parts, and more.
 Choose dust-free tile removal in Dallas, TX for your next project.
 Watch our videos and see some of our past projects and how our process of dustless flooring removal works.